"Carolyn Forché shows how people survive in an unbearable world." —Daina Savage

 In 1998 in Stockholm, she was given the Edita and Ira Morris Hiroshima Foundation for Peace and Culture Award, in recognition of her work on behalf of human rights and the preservation of memory and culture.
 Her articles and reviews have appeared in The New York Times, The Washington Post, The Nation, Esquire, Mother Jones, and others.
 Forché has held three fellowships from The National Endowment for the Arts, and in 1992 received a Lannan Foundation Literary Fellowship.
 In 2013, Forché won the Academy of American Poets Fellowship for distinguished poetic achievement.
 "For her steady gaze into the abyss and for her crafted house of awakened human heavens where she calls us to live," said academy chancellor Juan Felipe Herrera, "we celebrate and recognize Carolyn Forché and her heroic career: gathering word-by-word embers … to face and save lives.
 Before they are disappeared."
 In 2014 Forche was announced a finalist for the 24th Neustadt International Prize for Literature.

-Carolyn Forché directs the Lannan Center for Poetry and Social Practice and is a University Professor of English at Georgetown University, and lives in Maryland with her husband, photographer Harry Mattison, and visits Chapman University each semester as a Presidential Fellow.
+Carolyn Forché directs the Lannan Center for Poetry and Social Practice and is a University Professor of English at Georgetown University.
+She lives in Maryland with her husband, photographer Harry Mattison, and visits Chapman University each semester as a Presidential Fellow.